 It will take time for your children to master their responsibilities.
 They're still kids and it will take time for them to remember their responsibilities and fully understand their importance.

 Your guidance is crucial when you want to raise a responsible child who becomes a responsible adult.
 But it needs to be done in a nurturing way that encourages them to participate and actually gets them excited about contributing.
 Otherwise, your child starts to see responsibilities as something they're getting in trouble for instead of something that's actually rewarding.
-Pick your parenting battles and remember raising a responsible child is a long-term goal that won't be completed overnight.
+Pick your battles and remember raising a responsible child is a long-term goal that won't be completed overnight.